May 7 ~ Negative Internal Voices

 But I digress.
 Back to the St. Francis pool...

 To get through the survival float, after doubt and trepidation and vicious debates with my Negative Internal Voices, I finally told myself I could do it.
 How?
 Sheer determination.
-I removed my contact lenses, took a deep breath, and silently sang Don McLean's American Pie in its entirety-- all eight minutes of it.
+I removed my contact lenses, took a deep breath, and silently sang Don McLean’s American Pie in its entirety—all eight minutes of it.

 “Bye, bye Miss American Pie, drove my Chevy to the levy, but the levy was dry...”

 It worked.
 Fear vanished and I got lost in the music in my head.
 I passed.
-And was really pleased with myself for doing something I was afraid that I could never do.
+And was really pleased with myself for doing something I was afraid I could never do.

 As the eloquent philosopher Henry David Thoreau once said, “The secret of achievement is to hold a picture of a successful outcome in mind.”